One of Australian aviation’s most decorated pilots was among three men killed in a mid-air collision between a Cessna and Jabiru on Saturday.

 The incident saw a Cessna 182 collide with a Jabiru over south-west Sydney, with the wreckage of the two planes found a kilometre apart in bushland near Belimbla Park in the Macarthur region.

-Criddle’s family said in a statement they were “devastated beyond words” by his death.
+Mr Criddle’s family said in a statement they were “devastated beyond words” by his death.

-“Gary, affectionately known as Gaz, was a very much loved husband, father, grandfather and aviator,” they said.
+“Gary, affectionately known as Gaz, was a very much-loved husband, father, grandfather and aviator,” they said.

 “He was a mentor to many aspiring pilots and an avid adventurer with plans to sail the world.
 Gaz was full of fun, laughter and generosity.
 His loss is immeasurable, and he will be deeply missed.”

-Qantas chief pilot Richard Tobiano hailed Criddle as a “highly respected and loved member of the Qantas flying community”.
+Qantas chief pilot Richard Tobiano hailed Mr Criddle as a “highly respected and loved member of the Qantas flying community”.

 “We were deeply upset to learn that an off-duty Qantas pilot was involved in the fatal light aircraft accident over Belimbla Park on Saturday,” he said.